Marcel-Lambacher/Chip-8-Emulator/README.md

 ## Requirements

-You just have to install .NET Framework 4.5
+You only have to install .NET Framework 4.5

 ## How to use